viponpoint/Honeypot-Deployment-and-Monitoring-Project/README.md

 After analyzing the connections and session logs of attackers to the system over a 24-hour period, it is evident that attacks are not concentrated based on Organization, Country, or Operating System.

 The diverse origins of attack sources indicate that the scanning noise and attacks are constant and not attributable to any specific source.
-Anyone operating systems connected to the Internet must ensure these systems have multiple layers of security controls, and constant monitoring must be engaged.
+Any individual operating systems connected to the Internet must ensure these systems have multiple layers of security controls, and constant monitoring must be engaged.
+Again, this project not only helps me in understanding attack patterns from all over the world, but also in enhancing overall cybersecurity measures.